GIS Clawback Calculator

 What income doesn't affect GIS?

-TFSA withdrawals, GIS itself, OAS, Allowance for the Survivor, provincial refundable tax credits, one-time disability payments, COVID benefits (ended), and up to $5,000 employment income are exempt.
-These are critical planning tools for GIS recipients.
+TFSA withdrawals, GIS itself, OAS, the Allowance for the Survivor, provincial refundable credits, one-time disability payments, and part of employment income are exempt.
+These are key planning tools for GIS recipients.

 If I inherit money, does it affect my GIS?

 The inheritance itself doesn't count as income for GIS.
-However, any income the inherited money generates (interest, dividends, rent) would reduce GIS.
-Putting inherited money in a TFSA prevents it from generating GIS-reducing income.
+But any income the money then generates (interest, dividends, rent) would reduce GIS.
+Holding inherited money in a TFSA keeps it from generating GIS-reducing income.

 Can I split pension income to reduce GIS clawback?

-Pension income splitting for tax purposes doesn't change GIS calculations - CRA uses your actual income before splitting.
-However, strategies like having the higher-income spouse claim more assets (to generate income) while the lower-income spouse maintains GIS eligibility can work for couples.
+Pension income splitting for tax purposes doesn't change GIS — the CRA uses your actual income before splitting.
+For couples, though, having the higher-income spouse hold income-producing assets while the lower-income spouse keeps GIS eligibility can help.

 What if I'm temporarily above the GIS threshold?

-GIS is recalculated quarterly based on your previous year's income.
-If you have one high-income year (maybe you sold a property), you'll lose GIS for about 18 months (time lag in calculation).
-Once your income drops, GIS is restored.
-You can request early recalculation in certain circumstances.
+GIS is recalculated from your previous year's income, so a one-time high-income year (say, a property sale) can cost GIS for a while until your income drops and it's restored.
+You can request an early recalculation in certain circumstances.

 Maximizing GIS Benefits

-• Prioritize TFSA Over RRSP: If you expect to be GIS-eligible in retirement, maximize TFSA contributions.
-TFSA withdrawals don't reduce GIS; RRSP/RRIF withdrawals reduce it by 50%.
+- ✓ Prioritize TFSA Over RRSP: If you expect to be GIS-eligible, maximize TFSA contributions — TFSA withdrawals don't reduce GIS, while RRSP/RRIF withdrawals do.

-• Carefully Plan CPP Timing: For very low-income individuals, taking CPP early (age 60) and maximizing GIS years may be better than deferring CPP despite the reduction.
-Model both scenarios.
+- ✓ Plan CPP Timing Carefully: For very low-income individuals, taking CPP earlier and maximizing GIS years may beat deferring.
+Model both.

-• Consider Part-Time Work: The first $5,000 of employment income is GIS-exempt, with partial exemption on the next $10,000.
-Part-time work can increase total income despite GIS reduction.
+- ✓ Consider Part-Time Work: Part of employment income is GIS-exempt, so part-time work can raise total income despite some GIS reduction.

-• Move Assets to Lower-Income Spouse: For couples where only one spouse is GIS-eligible, shift income-producing assets to the non-GIS spouse to preserve benefits.
+- ✓ Move Assets to the Lower-Income Spouse: For couples where one spouse is GIS-eligible, shifting income-producing assets to the other spouse can preserve benefits.

-• Avoid RRIF Withdrawals If Possible: If you can live on TFSA withdrawals, OAS, and GIS alone, avoid RRIF withdrawals that reduce GIS by 50%.
-Delay RRIF as long as possible (starts at age 71).
+- ✓ Avoid Early RRIF Withdrawals: If you can live on TFSA withdrawals, OAS, and GIS, delay RRIF withdrawals (which reduce GIS) as long as the rules allow.

-• Time Large Income Events: If you must sell property or have other large income events, timing them before GIS eligibility (before 65) or in years when you're already above GIS thresholds minimizes benefit loss.
+- ✓ Time Large Income Events: Where possible, realize large gains before GIS eligibility or in years you're already above the GIS threshold.

-• File Taxes On Time Every Year: GIS is only paid if you file taxes annually, even if you have no tax owing.
-File by April 30 to avoid payment delays.
+- ✓ File Taxes Every Year: GIS is only paid if you file annually, even with no tax owing.

-• Apply for GIS: GIS isn't automatic.
-You must apply when you turn 65 or when you become eligible due to reduced income.
+- ✓ Apply for GIS: GIS isn't automatic — apply when you turn 65 or when reduced income makes you eligible.

 Related Calculators & Tools